 In most cases, the response times shown in traceroute do not tell us with certainty if any one of the hops is slow.
 For most high-end routers (this is what the hops actually are) responding to traceroutes is a low priority activity (we prefer routers spend their time forwarding your packets).
 This means that answering the traceroute request may be slightly delayed and not represent the real round trip time.

 If you’re a gamer looking for ways to bring down your lag, traceroute may not tell the whole story.
 Contact Us, we can help.

 Trace Route Test Results

-It is very important, when using traceroute to ensure that you are running it at different times of day.
+- It is very important when using traceroute to ensure that you are running it at different times of the day.
 Try running it during times when you are and are not experiencing network challenges.
 It is also useful to compare your results to different destinations.

 Back to top